TadiT7/treble_experimentations_wiki/Alldocube-M5.md

 Only from AOSP 8.1 [2018-08-16] Phh-Treble (v23).
 Earlier builds unusable due to touchscreen not working issue.
 Other ROMs also unusable for this reason until updated with the v23 base changes.
+Recent v25 build seems to perform a little better.

+For Android 9.0, only _[AOSP 9.0] [EXPERIMENTAL] [2018-09-19] Phh-Treble_ or later (expected), and ROMS based on this.
+Earlier based builds also have the touchscreen issue.

 ROM used: _system.img for A-only ARM64 devices with GApps and SU_